NekohimeMusou/l5r4/README.md

 ## Recomended modules

-The L5R4ed dice rolles allows for rolls directly into the chat for quick rolls that are not covered by the system
+The L5R4ed dice roller allows for rolls directly into the chat for quick rolls that are not covered by the system
 <https://github.com/eupolemo/fvtt-l5r4ed-dice-roller>

 Compatible with Dice So Nice!